 No special tools needed for this dish.
 This Chinese chicken salad is one of the simplest and delicious Chinese chicken recipes!

 I store this Chinese chicken salad in an airtight container in the fridge with the dressing on the side.
 That keeps it from getting soggy.

 This salad is so filling and flavor-packed, we usually eat it as a main.
-But if you’d like to serve it as a side salad, enjoy it with other Chinese food favorites like Hunan beef or cauliflower fried rice.
+But if you’d like to serve it as a side salad, enjoy it with other Chinese food favorites like keto beef and broccoli or cauliflower fried rice.

 Looking for some ways to customize this Chinese chicken salad?
 Check out these fun alternatives!

 - Add more veggies, even if they aren’t classically in this salad — add sliced avocado for an avocado chicken salad, or tomatoes and cucumbers like this Greek chicken salad.